-- a definition of the Requirements Management scope for the space sector, - the standard processes for Requirements Management within the product lifecycle management, and - a set of rules for Requirements Management activities to be implemented by the actors (customers and suppliers), including rules derived from best practices.
+- a definition of the requirements management scope for the space sector, - the standard processes for requirements management within the product lifecycle management, and - a set of rules for requirements management activities to be implemented by the actors (customers and suppliers), including rules derived from best practices.

-The primary target audience for this International Standard includes
+The primary target audience for this document includes

-- the Requirements Management/Systems Engineering process owners of the customers and suppliers, - the Programme/Project Managers managing the space programmes, and - the Chief Engineers and the Quality Managers.
+- the requirements management/systems engineering process owners of the customers and suppliers, - the programme/project managers managing the space programmes, and - the chief engineers and the quality managers.

-The term programme is understood as a group of several projects.
-Both "programme" and "project" may be used in the same context throughout this International Standard.
+The term "programme" is understood as a group of several projects.
+Both "programme" and "project" can be used in the same context throughout this document.